SigmaHQ/sigma-specification/Sigma_specification.md

 * `<Data Name="ServiceName">MpKsl4eaa0a76</Data>` will be `ServiceName`

 ### Special Field Values
+/// `exists` modifier can put here ? ///
 There are special field values that can be used.

 * An empty value is defined with `''`